Last updated on April 6th, 2026

 Q: Can we filter POs to only order for jobs within a specific timeframe?

-A: Not currently available.
+A: Not currently.
+The current ordering workflows do not provide a dedicated date-range filter for that scenario, so any timing control has to be handled operationally through your purchasing process and delivery dates.
 “Just in Time Ordering” (order based on job dates + lead times) is on the roadmap.

-Q: How do we handle one supplier invoice covering multiple jobs?
+Q: How do we handle one supplier invoice covering multiple jobs/multiple orders?

 Q: Can we cancel/void a PO after goods have been received?